 The heart attitude of those who desire to obey the Word of God and bring Biblical care to hurting or sinning believers is vitally important.
+Here are just a few passages that address this.

-Here in 1 Thessalonians 5, the one who is seeking to minister to a hurting or sinning believer is commanded to be "patient with everyone".
-Here are just a few other passages that address this.
+In this passage in 1 Thessalonians, the one who is seeking to minister to a hurting or sinning believer is commanded to be "patient with everyone".